Tornado In Stormy Landscape – Climate Change And Natural Disaster Concept

 We sure don’t think of ourselves—our reason, will or our intellect as method for the use and misuse of power, at least I didn’t.
 Until I read last Tuesday’s Office of Readings: St. Basil the Great’s excerpt from the Detailed Rules for Monks.
 The excerpt is maybe 500 words.
 But just about each word seemed to leap off the page and appear in a font of 64, as in SHOUT!
 Starting with “The ability to love is within us.”

-Shortly afer I became Catholic, I cancelled a trip I’d planned to the Greek Islands more than two years before.
-My husband John was surprised when I did it because the company would refund only half of the money I’d already paid.
+Shortly after I became Catholic, I cancelled a trip I’d planned to the Greek Islands more than two years before.
+The company would refund only half of the money I’d already paid.
 I didn’t care, I no longer needed to go to the other side of the world.
+All those years replete with misuse of power disappeared by the “power of reason implanted like a seed.”
+God’s mercy permits even hardened sinners to return and use that power of reason.

 We have everything we need